-Where neither the SCRAT instruction nor the PPAUS instruction is used, CAL/32 issues a rewind command to the source input lu at the end of each pass.
+Where neither the SCRAT instruction nor the PPAUS instruction is used, CAL/32 issues a rewind command to the source input logical unit (lu) the end of each pass.

 3.8.7.12 Message (MSG) Instruction

 The message instruction allows the programmer to log a message to the system console.
 It has the form: